 - Retention Limitation Obligation: Personal data should only be retained for as long as necessary to fulfil the purposes of collection. - ♦ Transfer Limitation Obligation: Transfer of personal data outside Singapore is restricted unless the receiving jurisdiction ensures a comparable level of protection. - ♦ Accountability Obligation: An organisation must demonstrate compliance with the PDPA. - ♦ Data Breach Notification Obligation: An organisation must notify the regulator and/or affected individuals, if it has suffered a data breach that is likely to result in significant harm or be of significant scale.
 Where an organisation has reason to believe that a data breach affecting personal data in the organisation's possession or control has occurred, it must conduct, in a reasonable and expeditious manner, an assessment of whether the data breach meets any of the notification thresholds, and this assessment should not exceed 30 calendar days.
-Once the organisation has ascertained that the breach is notifiable, it should make the data breach notification within 3 calendar days of its determination. - data that is in the organisation's possession or under its control, to another organisation in a commonly used machine-readable format, if the individual makes such a request.
+Once the organisation has ascertained that the breach is notifiable, it should make the data breach notification within 3 calendar days of its determination. - ♦ Data Portability Obligation: Organisations are required to transmit an individual's data that is in the organisation's possession or under its control, to another organisation in a commonly used machine-readable format, if the individual makes such a request.
 However, this obligation has not yet taken effect.